Scratch or Stitch: Recording

+US tour

-The album was recorded in July–August 1995 by Jim O'Rourke and produced by Steve Albini.
-This along with a US tour with Mr. Bungle helped establish Melt-Banana as one of the leading new Japanese punk rock bands.
+The release of the album coincided with a US tour with Mr. Bungle.
+This helped establish Melt-Banana as one of the leading new Japanese punk rock bands.
 Melt-Banana have said in interviews how the audience would scream "We want to see Mr. Bungle", "Freebird" and "Go back to Japan", showing how unknown they were at that time.

+Songs

 The track list is filled with Melt-Banana live favorites such as "Plot in a Pot", "Scratch or Stitch", "Sick Zip Everywhere", "It's in the Pillcase", "His Name is Mickey" and "Iguana in Trouble".
 A promotional video was made for "Sick Zip Everywhere".

+Rerelease

+The album was rereleased in 2024 under the Skin Graft label.